 These priorities impact local and regional cooperatives, utility and transportation cooperatives, and the Farm Credit System.
 We also monitor legislative and regulatory issues that impact the ability of cooperatives to carry out business that will benefit their farmer-owners.

-The Economic Impact and Tax Revenue Impact of Nebraska's Supply/Marketing Cooperatives

-Nebraska's farmer-owned cooperatives are a cornerstone of the agricultural economy in the state.
-The facts below from the 2018/19 fiscal year, illustrate the pervasive and profound impact that farmers, doing business on a "cooperative basis," have on our rural economy.
+The Economic Impact and Tax Revenue Impact of Nebraska's Supply/Marketing Cooperatives Nebraska's farmer-owned cooperatives are a cornerstone of the agricultural economy in the state.
+The facts below from the 2020/21 fiscal year, illustrate the pervasive and profound impact that farmers, doing business on a "cooperative basis," have on our rural economy.
+388 cooperative locations in Nebraska and 68 cooperative locations out of state

 It is important to realize that the vast majority of the salaries, taxes, and investment is being made in our state's most rural communities where few other businesses or individuals are investing.

-These farmer-owned cooperatives are not only providing needed goods and services for over 64,000 Nebraskans, but because the cooperatives are farmer owned, the savings (profits) generated are returned to the farmer owners.
+These farmer-owned cooperatives are not only providing needed goods and services for over 60,290 Nebraskans, but because the cooperatives are farmer owned, the savings (profits) generated are returned to the farmer owners.

-total employees annual patronage allocations 5,300+ \$27.5 million total voting members annual investment in new equipment/facilities 64,400+ \$156.9 million annual total sales annual total property taxes paid \$6.3 billion \$17.8 million annual payroll total federal/state income taxes paid \$370.4 million \$3.6 million annual equity/estate total charitable, scholarship & community support donations \$23.2 million \$1.8 million
+total employees 5,300+

+total voting members

+60,291

+annual total sales \$6.9 billion

+annual payroll \$383.8 million

+redemptions \$21.9 million

+annual equity/estate

+annual patronage allocations

+\$54.2 million

+annual investment in new equipment/facilities

+\$238.5 million

+annual total property taxes paid

+\$18.9 million

+total federal/state income taxes paid

+\$537,000

+total charitable, scholarship & community support donations

+\$1.6 million

 In 2015, the Nebraska Cooperative Council commissioned the Bureau of Research at the University of Nebraska-Lincoln to conduct a study of the economic effect of Nebraska's farmer owned supply/marketing and regional cooperatives.
 According to the study, published in 2016, Nebraska's supply/marketing cooperatives and regional cooperatives' operations in Nebraska provided a \$2.2 billion impact on Nebraska's economy.
 Of this total, average annual economic impacts of \$127.2 million were felt in the Omaha and Lincoln metropolitan areas.